 Our CFO performs his functions for us on a part-time, non-exclusive basis, and resides in Toronto, Canada.
-Further, we believe that we are understaffed and need to hire additional personnel to support, manage and control our operations in order to operate optimally.
 In the past, the combination of not having our CFO at our headquarters and being understaffed have contributed to the late filing of financial reports in Canada.
 These late filings resulted in temporary cease trade orders being issued, and a multi-month suspension of trading of our shares on the Toronto Venture Exchange (the "TSXV").
-Although the Company has recently hired a qualified outside accounting consultant to minimize this risk. until we become profitable or obtain additional financing, these factors will persist, raising the risk in the future of us making late filings of financial reports in Canada and in the U.S., and having our Shares suspended from trading.
-Moreover, until we can afford to hire additional staff, we will continue to operate with less than optimal support, management and control of our operations.
-The Company recently hired a qualified outside accounting consultant to provide support to our management and CFO, but we cannot assure you that such efforts will effectively minimize such risks.
+Although the Company has hired a qualified outside accounting consultant to minimize this risk, we will continue to operate with less than optimal support, management and control of our operations.
+We cannot assure you that our efforts will effectively minimize such risks.
 If we continue to operate with de-centralized management and insufficient staffing, it may have a material adverse effect on our business.